Mesa Verde National Park – A Window To The Puebloan Past

 Mesa Verde National Park is truly spectacular, and a national treasure.
-Located in the Four Corners region near Mancos Colorado, this amazing park encompasses just over 52,000 acres and has an estimated 600 Pueblo dwellings.
+Located in the Four Corners region near Mancos Colorado, this amazing park encompasses just over 52,000 acres and has an estimated 600 Pueblo dwellings including the Cliff Palace.
 These dwellings which were constructed between 600 and 1200 AD are truly a sight to see and, a reminder of just how resourceful and inventive the Ancestral Puebloan people were.
 Please read on as we take you through our visit to the park and share some of our insights and experiences in this historic wonder!

 Mesa Verde Visitor And Research Center